Skip to content

 DimensionThe Odds APIOddsRelay

-Core outputRaw odds per bookmaker, market and outcome — pairing, rating and any matching are your build.Back prices arrive already paired to a live exchange lay price, rated, with the qualifying loss computed — oddsmatcher-ready.
+Core outputRaw odds per bookmaker, market and outcome; pairing, rating and any matching are your build.Back prices arrive already paired to a live exchange lay price, rated.
+In a word, oddsmatcher-ready.

-bet365Does not list bet365 in its UK region; bet365 appears only in the Australia region, on paid subscriptions, with coverage limited to h2h, spreads and totals for AFL and NRL.Included as standard across all seven feed types — see the bet365 spoke.
+Bet365Does not list Bet365 in its UK region; Bet365 appears only in the Australia region, on paid subscriptions, with coverage limited to h2h, spreads and totals for AFL and NRL.Covered across all six feed types, already matched.

-UK bookmaker depthLists around 20 UK-region bookmakers and exchanges (mainstream names such as William Hill, Sky Bet, Paddy Power, plus the three exchanges).60+ UK books including the domestic names big aggregators skip, normalised into one schema — live on the coverage dashboard.
+UK bookmaker depthLists around 20 UK-region bookmakers and exchanges (mainstream names such as William Hill, Sky Bet and Paddy Power, plus exchanges).140+ bookmakers across a 20-country network (UK and Irish books plus the African, Australasian and North American domestic names big aggregators skip), normalised into one schema and live on the coverage dashboard.

 Where The Odds API is the right pick

-Be clear-eyed about this: for a lot of products, The Odds API is the correct choice.
-If you are prototyping, building a US-facing tool, comparing odds across many sports, or backtesting against its historical archive, its free tier and public docs get you moving the same afternoon — and nothing on this page argues otherwise.
-It is also a genuinely broad feed: mainstream UK books are present, and exchange lay prices exist as raw market keys.
+For a lot of products, The Odds API is the correct choice.
+Prototyping, a US-facing tool, comparing many sports, backtesting against its archive: its free tier and public docs get you moving the same afternoon.

-The comparison only becomes interesting when your product is a UK matched-betting or arbitrage tool.
-Then the question stops being "how many books?" and becomes "who does the matching?" — and that is a different product decision, covered plainly in the API docs and the rows above.
+The comparison gets interesting when your product is a UK matched-betting or arbitrage tool.
+Then the question stops being "how many books?" and becomes "who does the matching?", and the rows above answer it: both halves arrive raw and unpaired from them, as one rated row from the matched feed.

 Pick The Odds API if